- Relative Energy Deficiency in Sports used to be known as the Female Athlete Triad, but was recently changed to be more inclusive

-- Inadequate nutrition: Inadequate nutrition means that your body is not getting enough energy from the foods you eat.
+- Insufficient nutrition for the level of activity, termed “Low energy availability” (with or without disordered eating):Healthy female athletes get enough calories through the food they eat to provide their body with energy.
+Unhealthy female athletes do not get enough nutrition (calories/energy).
+The result can lead to low body weight, irregular menstrual cycles and low bone density that may or may not happen all at the same time.
 Even eating regular amounts of food may not be enough for a very active person to maintain a normal weight.
 Healthy nutrition is needed to have regular periods and normal estrogen levels.
 If you lose weight, you are especially likely to skip periods.
-Some girls with the Female Athlete Triad also have an eating disorder such as anorexia nervosa or bulimia.
-When a girl or young woman with anorexia nervosa or bulimia does too much exercise, she is putting an extreme strain on her body.
+Some girls also have an eating disorder such as anorexia nervosa or bulimia.
+When a young woman with anorexia nervosa or bulimia exercises too much, she is putting an extreme strain on her body.

-What health problems can the Female Athlete Triad cause in the future?
+What health problems can RED-S cause in the future?

 Disordered eating can cause heart problems such as an irregular heartbeat, muscle weakness or fatigue, fainting, and loss of concentration with school work and athletics.

-Amenorrhea is a sign that your body is not functioning properly.
+Menstrual Dysfunction- Irregular/infrequent or no periods are signs that your body is not functioning properly.
 The biggest concern is that low estrogen levels may result in low bone mass.

-During your teen years, weak bones and intense exercise can make it easier for you to get stress fractures.
+During your teen years, low bone mass and intense exercise can make it easier for you to get stress fractures.
 A stress fracture is a very small crack that can occur in bones when you do the same activity over and over for too long.
 For example, a runner may get a stress fracture in her lower leg or foot, and a gymnast may get a stress fracture in her spine.
 If you continue to do the activity in spite of the pain, the bone may break.